Cargo di viaggio (3/3) arrivo a Rotterdam

 Nave di carichi pesanti

-Esso ’ s un nave di carichi pesanti, a giant that carries other giants, like oil platforms, military ships and submarines.
-This one belongs to the company Dockwise, specializing in ultra-large transports, and known for one of its vessel: the Blue Marlin.
+Esso ’ s un Nave di carichi pesanti, a giant that carries other giants, like oil platforms, military ships and submarines.
+This one belongs to the company Dockwise, specializing in ultra-large transports, and known for one of its vessel: the marlin blu.
 Such ships can submerse themselves and lift strutture che posso ’ t immaginare da sollevare.

 A vela nel porto di Rotterdam